morpho-matters/morpholib/README.md

 For Morpho to be able to parse LaTeX code, you must have a LaTeX distribution installed along with [dvisvgm](https://dvisvgm.de/).
 But if you're okay with not using Morpho's LaTeX features, this requirement is optional.

+SciPy is an optional, but recommended, dependency that is necessary currently for only few features (`flowStreamer` and `FlowField`).
+SciPy can be installed via pip with the command `pip install scipy`

 ### Testing the installation

 To see if it installed correctly, try running the following Python code: